-The last few weeks in that utero is really tight quarters!
-Your baby may end up in a position that is less than ideal for their developing muscles.
+The last few weeks in utero is really tight quarters!
+Your baby may end up in a less than ideal position for their developing muscles.
 I’m sure I don’t have to tell you that.
-All third trimester mommies are well-accustomed to an elbow in the ribs, a foot on the bladder.
+All third-trimester mommies are well-accustomed to an elbow in the ribs, a foot on the bladder.
 It is important to take careful note of your newborn baby’s movements.
-Are they moving both sides of their body the same amount, are both legs kicking and flexing, and is their head turning fully in both directions?
+Are they moving both sides of their body the same amount?
+Are both legs kicking and flexing and is their head turning fully in both directions?
 It’s time to start thinking about torticollis.

-What is tortocillis?
+What is torticollis?
 It sounds like a turtle…

 How you can help your baby:

 You can also use gravity to help stretch out those tight neck muscles.
-Every time you pick your baby up from her crib or changing table or any surface, always turn her toward the opposite side first, then lift her from her side so gravity helps to bring her head into alignment every time you lift her.
+Every time you pick your baby up from her crib, changing table, or any surface, always turn her toward the opposite side first.
+Then lift her from her side, so gravity helps align her head every time you lift her.

 Tummy time is also great for normalizing neck alignment.
-When babies spend time on their tummy all their neck muscles are activated.
-Try to get down on his level and make eye contact and encourage him to turn his head to the opposite side.
+When babies spend time on their tummy, all their neck muscles are activated.
+Try to get down on his level, make eye contact, and encourage him to turn his head to the opposite side.

-Think about how she is positioned and try to position her so she has to turn her head the opposite direction to see the action.
-You could also roll up a small washcloth and place it along the side of her head to help her turn the other way, or even roll a small blanket and prop her slightly from her back towards her side so her head turns toward the floor.
+Think about how she is positioned and try to position her, so she has to turn her head in the opposite direction to see the action.
+You could also roll up a small washcloth and place it along the side of her head to help her turn the other way.
+Or, roll a small blanket and prop her slightly from her back towards her side, so her head turns toward the floor.

 Like most things with babies, the key to remediating torticollis is to intervene early and to be consistent.